 - Federally sponsored loan programs such as the William D. Ford Federal Direct Loan Program, which includes the Stafford Loan, Graduate PLUS Loan and the Parent PLUS Program (for parents of undergraduate students).

 - Private (alternative) loan programs.

-The Office of Financial Aid will serve as the intermediary between you, the student and the lender(s).
+The Office of Financial Aid will serve as the intermediary between you, the student and/or parent, and the lender(s).
 The office will transmit your loan information electronically and will receive the disbursement of your loan funds on or after the schedule disbursement dates.
 (Disbursement dates are available in the financial aid section of the OPUS Student Center and are also provided to borrowers by lenders as part of loan disclosure statements.)

 Federal Direct Loan Borrowing

 The lender is the U.S. Department of Education, and eligibility requires U.S. Citizenship or Permanent Residency, and at least half-time enrollment.
 Details on these loan programs can be found under the ‘Types of Aid’ link on the left of this page.
 Maximum federal loan eligibility should always be exhausted before borrowing from a private loan program.Federal Direct Loans include the following:

 1. Direct Subsidized Stafford Loan is a need based loan.
 The government pays the interest on the loan while the student is in school, during the six-month grace period after the student leaves school, and during any deferment periods.
 Subsidized loans are awarded based on financial need and may not be used to finance the family contribution.
 See Instructions for applying.